zeospec/ZeoSpec/_posts/2020-09-18-when-what-why-zeospec.md

 ---
-layout: post
+date: 2020-09-18
 title: When?
 What?
 Why?
 'ZeoSpec'
-date: 2020-09-18
 description: Here is a Short story of how the username - ZeoSpec came into existence, what does it mean and more.
 Along with the memories of aruntejagod.
-image: 1_why_when_what_zeospec.png
+image: /images/1_why_when_what_zeospec.png
+tags:
-tags: story
+  - story
 footnotes: true
 ---
 Hey buddy what is the meaning of ZeoSpec?
 Is ZeoSpec your company? … and then some, so let’s dive into the story behind “ZeoSpec”